 Willow Oak Trees Are Popular Choices In Urban Settings

 The Willow oak tree, called Quercus phellos, is a known shade tree and specimen tree.
 It is native to the eastern and central US and is very visible in the parks or streets.
-It is an ornamental and timber tree in the beech family, known for its willow-like leaves.
+It is an ornamental timber tree in the beech family, known for its willow-like leaves.
 They are members of the red oak group but do not have the characteristic lobed leaves of the red oaks.
 These oaks' narrow and willow-like leaves have bristle-like hair at the end of the foliage that identifies them as oaks.

 The deciduous tree is pyramidal in shape when young, and its attractive branches spread wide when it matures.
 Since they multiply, the tree is frequently used in parks and streets, often becoming too large in urban settings.
 The tree thrives in almost any soil, making it popular in urban landscapes.
-The plant is resistant to drought, pollution, wind, and insects or pests.
+The plant resists drought, pollution, wind, and insects or pests.
 It can also tolerate poor drainage and prefers acid soil and full sun.
 The tree can live more than a hundred years.

 The Willow Oak Trees Thrives Well In Full Sun

 This tree seedlings grow from sixty-five to one hundred feet tall, and its trunk measures three to five feet.
 The tree is light to medium reddish-brown in color.
-The foliage is soft to bright green during summer and turns yellow or yellow-brown and russet color in fall.
+The foliage is soft to bright green during summer and turns yellow or yellow-brown and russet in fall.
 Leaves are two to eight inches long.
 It is monoecious and produces flowers during spring.
 The tree has acorns that are only around one-half inch to one inch in length that takes two years to mature.
 Willow oak acorns are the top food preference of squirrels, chipmunks, whitetail deers, and other ground foragers attracted to acorns.
 Willow oaks have many uses, including cabinetry, furniture, flooring, and veneer.

 Caring for these seedlings requires full sun for the plant to spread out its limbs and make a more balanced shape.
 The tree's crown will become weakly branched and slender limbs if given only partial shade.
 Another main factor for good tree care is water establishment and supporting them when young.
 Training early will help the tree to form a sturdy structure.
 When growing this seedling, do not gather the first acorns that fall; instead, wait for the second flush before collecting a handful.
 Throw away acorns that have small holes and insects inside, including those that have molds.